About The Boehringer Ingelheim Veterinary Scholars Program

 - Career chats where scholars will have an opportunity to meet with distinguished speakers regarding careers in biomedical research.

-- Presentation of summer research results at the , Spokane, WA, August 7-9, 2025.
+- Presentation of the summer research results will be given at the 2026 VSS Conference, location TBD.

 Application Details